aiven/aiven-docs/docs/platform/concepts/backup-to-another-region.md

 ## Limitations

-- BTAR is supported for Aiven for MySQL® and Aiven for PostgreSQL®.
+- BTAR is supported for Aiven for MySQL®, Aiven for PostgreSQL®, and Aiven for OpenSearch®.
 - The cloud provider for your additional backup region must match the cloud provider for your service and the primary backup.
 <!-- - To